-- 1) For financial assets and liabilities which have short-term maturities, including cash and cash equivalents, short-term loans from financial institutions, trade accounts payables and short-term loans, the carrying amounts in the statement of financial position approximate their fair value. - 2) The fair value of hire purchase receivables and loan receivables is estimated by discounting expected future cash flows by the current market interest rate of loans with similar terms and conditions. - 3) The fair value of long-term loans is estimated by discounting expected future cash flows by the current market interest rate. - 4) The fair value of derivatives has been determined using a discounted future cash flow model and a valuation model technique.
-Most of the inputs used for the valuation are observable in the relevant market, such as interest rate yield curves.
-The Group considers to counterparty credit risk when determining the fair value of derivatives. - 5) For lease liabilities, their carrying amounts approximate their fair value since their carrying interest approximate to the market rate.
+- 1) For financial assets and liabilities which have short-term maturities, including cash and cash equivalents, short-term loans from financial institutions, trade accounts payables and short-term loans, the carrying amounts in the statement of financial position approximate their fair value. - 2) The fair value of hire purchase receivables and loan receivables is estimated by discounting expected future cash flows by the current market interest rate of loans with similar terms and conditions. - 3) The fair value of long-term loans is estimated by discounting expected future cash flows by the current market interest rate. - 4) For lease liabilities, their carrying amounts approximate their fair value since their carrying interest approximate to the market rate.